craigphicks/browser-on-lxc-vpn-xephyr/README.md

 - Add test suite (even though its a tiny project)
 - Clean up.
 - Allow multi browser types
-- Allow multiple browser instances each with own Xephyr to be run simultaneously
 - Perhaps enable remote containers -
 although piping X a long distance might be rather slow - so not worth it?